Last Updated on January 17, 2023 by Angela Vaz

 The new year is not that far away.

-Let’s face it – the pandemic has been rough on us all.
+Let’s face it – the last 2 years have been rough.

 And if you’re in a place where you are just not happy with what your life is looking like, or you’re just plainly unmotivated, then maybe it might be time for you to get a fresh start and turn your life around.